zxh009123/GeoDTR/README.md

 To prepare data, we follow the method of [SAFA](https://github.com/shiyujiao/cross_view_localization_SAFA).
 Before running the code, one should pre-process the dataset with the provided file `data_preparation.py`.

+#### Check duplicate images in CVUSA

+To get the duplicate images in CVUSA dataset as reported in the main paper.
+Please change the directory in line 7 of `check_cvusa_duplicate.py` and run it to check duplicate files.
+A json file with all duplicate pairs will be generated and one can use it to remove those files.

 ### Model

 *Pre-trained weight of our model will be available soon.*